 3. You can produce a TV commercial while socially distancing.

-At Meredith Nashville, for example, we take care to keep our team distanced from yours while shooting.
+At Marketing Nashville, for example, we take care to keep our team distanced from yours while shooting.
 Our team chooses to wear masks to help keep everyone safer.
 When you take yours off to shoot the commercial, we will be six feet or more away.
 We also sanitize our equipment between uses.
 You can shoot a commercial while maintaining appropriate social distance, which means you do not have to wait until the pandemic comes to an end to take care of your marketing needs.

 4. You can repurpose past creative.